 Each of the narcissistic behaviors that I have discussed had an unconscious aspect initially; either the behavior itself was unconscious (that is, I didn’t know I was doing it), or its narcissistic aspect was unconscious (that is, I knew I was doing the behavior, but I didn’t see its narcissistic aspects).
 To the extent that my behaviors were unconscious, the addiction model doesn’t quite seem to fit; it seems to make more sense to consider such unconscious behaviors to be defense mechanisms rather than addictions.

 All in all, I found my abstinence project to be a powerful personal growth experience.
-I plan to continue the process of watching for manifestations of narcissism in my life and letting go of narcissistic behaviors as I become aware of them.
+I have continued the process of watching for manifestations of narcissism in my life and letting go of narcissistic behaviors as I become aware of them.
 I’m also curious to discover additional types of defense mechanisms I may be engaging in.

 Maté, G. (2010).
 In the realm of hungry ghosts: close encounters with addiction.
 Berkeley, Calif.: North Atlantic Books.